 Adobe has crammed more features into Photoshop on the desktop than most people will ever use, but you can make use of at least one of the features you're (probably) overlooking with Pixl Preview.
 This app plugs into Photoshop's remote connection system to act as a second-screen preview of your designs.

 Pixl Preview doesn't require any additional software on the desktop side – just open the remote connection menu in Photoshop CS5 or higher and set it up.
-The app guides you through the process fairly well.
-Once you're connected, you get a live preview of the image you have up in Photoshop.
 Read More

 If you're entrenched in Adobe's creative ecosystem, or just want to try a new photo editing and storage solution for your mobile devices, you may be interested to learn that the company has brought an official Revel app to the Play Store.

 Before discussing the app, it would be prudent to remind readers that Adobe Revel works on a plan system with free and paid options - for free, you get unlimited photo and video imports for 30 days.
-After that you're limited to 50 total imports per month.
-For $5.99 per month, you unlock unlimited imports.
-Those interested in finding out more can check out Adobe's official Revel site.
 Read More

 Adobe's Photoshop Express is an app we haven't actually talked about in quite some time, but with the slew of more advanced image-editing applications making their way to Android (like Snapseed, for example), Adobe thought it was time to show the aging application some love.

 Today's release brings version 2.0 to the market, and it's been completely redesigned from the ground up.
 Adobe has taken care to ensure the app is fully compatible with KitKat, as well as optimize it to be faster than ever.
-Aside from that, the company has also incorporated its latest rendering engine, which is making its way to Android for the first time ever.
 Read More

 On the evening of the 18th, Chinese tech site CtechCN began the circulation of an image representing an all-white variant of the Nexus 5, with the accompanying story that, according to a tipster, the white variant could be launched simultaneously with the black version, and presumably the version we've already seen with a white back and black front.